 Then we copy over our custom models weights in place of what once was

 mobilenet-sdd.blob.
 Then we edit the two JSON files, to replace the default class names with our own class list.
-If you need to double check the order of your custom class lists, you can check the printout in the Colab notebook when we imported our data.
-After rewriting this files, we are ready to launch our custom model!
+If you need to double-check the order of your custom class lists, you can check the printout in the Colab notebook when we imported our data.
+After rewriting these files, we are ready to launch our custom model!

 python3 depthai_demo.py -dd -cnn [your-model]

 Deploying with roboflowoak

 Alternatively, you can deploy models trained with Roboflow Train to OAK devices with our Python package (roboflowoak): Step-by-Step Deploy Guide.
 DepthAI and OpenVINO are required on your host device for the package to work.

 Once you've got the model working on the device, the next step is to look at how the predictions are handled in